BloomyControls/vsmodelgen/README.md

 - Two types for parameters and signals (i32 and double)
 - Skeleton definitions of required VeriStand interface functions
 - Tabs or spaces for indentation (default is 2 spaces)
-- Optionally generates a makefile to build the model for VeriStand (at the moment, only Linux x86\_64 targets are supported)
+- Optionally generates a makefile to build the model for VeriStand
   - Optionally generates a batch file to use NI's toolchain to build with the generated makefile
+  - Supported architectures: Linux x86_64, Windows x86 and x64<sup>\*</sup>
 - The generated code stands alone and does not need to be edited, making it safe to regenerate without erasing user code
 - Generates function prototypes to be defined elsewhere which implement the